lukoshkin/red/README.md

 Where `VTK_RANGE` specifies what saved states of unstationary calculations are to be presented in the visualization data.
-For the stationary case, the last argument is omitted.
+For the stationary case, the last argument is always omitted.
+In the unstationary case, if ignored, the maximum possible range is chosen.
+To plot just the last saved state (via CHECK or SAVE), pass `VTK_RANGE=0`.
+The results will appear in `small/VTK`.